CPLN-680-Spring-2022/ericson_elisabeth_micromobility/README.md

 ## Status

-An unfinished version of the final report is saved in the root directory as "Final report - UNFINISHED."
-I have had another difficult medical week but am continuing to write.
+The final report is saved in the root directory.
+It is currently missing a conclusion, but is reasonably comprehensive otherwise, I think.

 ## Repo structure